django-hijack/django-hijack/README.md

 Go to Users in the admin backend and push the ‘Hijack’ button to hijack an user.
 This is the default mode and base version of django-hijack.

-### Hijack by callign URLs in the browser's address bar
+### Hijack by calling URLs in the browser's address bar
 For advanced superusers, users can be hijacked directly from the address bar by typing:

 * example.com/hijack/``user-id``